MetroModelingServices/integrated_workflow/mce_supply_inputs.md

   ```
   python mce_reliability_prep.py
   ```
-This command creates link attributes needed to calculate @relvar.
-Cross-check with settings.yaml file that all extra attributes have been populated on the network after running python script.
+This script creates and populates link attributes needed to calculate @relvar.
+Cross-check these attributes with settings.yaml file so that all extra attributes have been populated on the network after running.
 The extra attribute @ctype is assummed to be copied from a prior scenario.

-Next, run Emme macro skim assignment:
+Next, run Emme to skim @relvar:
   ```
   auto_skims_MCE.mac
   ```
-Resulting skims will hold the travel time variance.
-The square root of these skims is used in the benefits calculator to arrive at the standard deviation (reliability) of travel time.
+Resulting skims (pm2 and midday) will hold the travel time variance matrices.
+The square root of these matrices is used in the benefits calculator to arrive at the standard deviation (i.e. reliability) of travel time.

 **Emme modeller python script to export OMX matrices and extract link attribute data:**
-Requires New_Project.emp files created at reliability ./skims and final assignment ./assign directories.
+Requires New_Project.emp files created at final assignment ./assign and new reliability ./skims directories.

 Run the following command in a Cygwin bash shell:

   ```
   bca_Emme_Export.bat
   ```
-This script exports Emme network link attributes and all OMX matrices (Emme derived).
+This script exports Emme network link attributes and needed OMX matrices (Emme derived).

 **ITHIM:**
 Uses tdist, wdist, and PA walk/bike OMX matrices from demand model.